Hinaser/xspy/README.md

 https://hinaser.github.io/xspy/

 ## Browser Support
-Tested with IE9+, Firefox, Chrome, Edge
+Tested with IE9+, Firefox, Chrome, Edge.

+You can test this module in your favorite browser by `git clone` this repo and `npm run test` or `yarn test` in it.

 ## Install
 ### Browser